rlgraph/rlgraph/docs/components.rst

   can use it.

 .. figure:: images/dense_layer_component.png
-   :alt: A DenseLayer component (1) with two API-methods (2), one graph function (3) and two variables (4).
+   :alt: A DenseLayer component (1) with two API-methods (2), one graph function (3) and two variables (kernel and bias) (4).
-   :scale: 40%
+   :scale: 50%

-   Above: A DenseLayer component (1) with two API-methods (2), one graph function (3) and two variables (4).
+   Above: A DenseLayer component (1) with two API-methods (2), one graph function (3) and two variables (kernel and bias) (4).

-- ... any number of so called "Graph Functions", which are special component methods, which contain the actual computation code.
+- ... any number of "graph functions", which are special component methods, which contain the actual computation code.
 These are the only places, where you will find backend (tensorflow, pytorch, etc..) specific code.

 - ... any number of variables for the component to use for its computations (graph functions).